hatoot/hatoot/README.md

 - 👋 Hi, I’m @hatoot
 - 👀 I’m interested in Frontend development, the blockchain technology, and the crypto industry.
 - 🌱 I’m currently learning the fundamentals of programming plus solidity.
-- 💞️ I’m looking to collaborate on blockchain based projects.
+- 💞️ I’m looking to collaborate on any cool project that has a true purpose.
 - 📫 How to reach me
 - hussain.shamkhani@gmail.com